sharmaeklavya2/blog-source/content/posts/hobbies.md

 * **Food**:
   I'm vegetarian.
 South Indian food is my favorite.
   Very oily food makes me nauseous and some North Indian cuisines (especially that of Rajasthan) are very oily.
-  I have recently developed a liking for 'oats in milk' as a quick snack.
+  I can also cook basic food.

 * **Operating System**:
-  I strongly prefer Linux (all distributions I have ever seen) over Windows.
+  I strongly prefer Linux (all distributions I have ever seen) and MacOS over Windows.
-  Mac is good but I find Ubuntu Linux slightly better.
+  My favorite thing about Linux and MacOS is that they are Unix-like OSes where I can use [the terminal](https://en.wikipedia.org/wiki/Terminal_emulator) for most of my work.
+  This might seem primitive to most people, but I think the terminal is better than graphical programs for a lot of tasks once you get used to it.

 * **Programming language**:
   Python is my favorite for day-to-day programming and projects.